okuvshynov/vimqq/tests/readme.txt

 Configuration/env vars:
 1. VIMQQ_VERBOSE - print out each test output
 2. VIMQQ_KEEP_DIR - do not delete temp working directory
+3. VIMQQ_VIM_BINARY - path/name for vim to use. default is 'vim'.
+Can be useful to test specific version or nvim.

 What tests should we write:
 1. multi-bot